puppetlabs/puppet-specifications/language/expressions.md

 Tests if LHS is equal to RHS and produces a Boolean.

-* If LHS and RHS are coercible to `Numeric`, the equality checks is based on numeric value
+* If LHS and RHS are convertable to `Numeric`, the equality checks is based on the `Numeric` value
-* If LHS or RHS is coercible to `Numeric`, but not the other, the result is `false`
+* If one of LHS or RHS is convertable to `Numeric`, but not the other, the result is `false`
 * String comparison is done case independently.
   * **Case independence is only done for the /[A-Z]/ character range** as the rest of the characters' status depends on Locale.
 [PUP-1800]